-Those who pledge to The Order willingly serve all based on the faith path or spiritual preferences of the recipient.
-To do so requires a desire to serve and grow personally and professionally, a willingness to continuously learn about and experience the many paths of the world, and the self-confidence to set aside their own path and transcend to become inclusive when in the act of service so that they can support the needs of the recipient.
-Since the important thing is the vows of spiritual service that each person makes, The Order has no members, only “Pledgers” who pledge to a life of sacred service to all.
+Those who pledge to the Order of Universal Interfaith willingly serve all people based on the faith path or spiritual preferences of the recipient.
+To do so requires a desire to serve and grow personally and professionally, a willingness to continuously learn about and experience the many spiritual paths of the world, and the self-confidence to transcend their own faith tradition to become inclusive when in the act of service so that they can support the needs of the recipient.
+The Order has no members, only “Pledgers” who pledge to a life of sacred service to all.

 For more information on pledging to OUnI contact:

 The core values asked of every member of the Order are:

 All Pledgers commit to increase their training and certifications to the highest levels possible for the good of all of humanity; the Order will create training programs to help increase the impact of interfaith ministries.